hashicorp/terraform-provider-consul/website/docs/r/acl_auth_method.markdown

   attribute is deprecated and will be removed in a future version. `config_json` should be used instead.
 * `namespace` - (Optional, Enterprise Only) The namespace in which to create the auth method.
+* `partition` - (Optional, Enterprise Only) The partition the ACL auth method is associated with.
 * `namespace_rule` - (Optional, Enterprise Only) A set of rules that control which namespace tokens created via this auth method will be created within.